diefans/implant/README.rst

 - adhoc transferable remote procedures

+- remote part of a `Command` may reside in a separate module

 - a `Command` specific `Channel` enables arbitrary protocols between local and remote side

 - events